Skip to Content

 Farah Ormelet (photo by Bryan Gagnon)

-Ormelet is one of two recipients of the 2026 FPGA EDI Research Award.
-She received a grant of $3,000 to pursue her topic, “The Digital Railroad: Haitian Asylum Seekers’ Transnational Journey through TikTok,” which will inform her master’s thesis.
+As the graduate student recipient of the 2026 FPGA EDI Research Award, Ormelet received a grant of $3,000 to pursue her topic, “The Digital Railroad: Haitian Asylum Seekers’ Transnational Journey through TikTok,” which will inform her master’s thesis.

-She is joined by Kiran Niet, a student in Communication and Media Studies, who received the undergraduate award of $2,000 for his topic, ““Homeland Tourist/Coming Home: Exploring Japanese Canadian Cultural Identity in the Radical 1960s.”
+The undergraduate FPGA EDI Research Award was given to Kiran Niet, a student in the Bachelor of Global and International Studies program, who received $2,000 to study his topic, ““Homeland Tourist/Coming Home: Exploring Japanese Canadian Cultural Identity in the Radical 1960s.”

 Photo of Kiran Niet